 It is said that the festivals of color Holi existed several centuries before Christ.
 However, the meaning of the festival is believed to have changed over the years.
 Earlier it was a special rite performed by married women for the happiness and well-being of their families and the full moon (Raka) was worshiped.

 You may like: FIVE Auspicious Shades Of Holi

-When Lord Shiva was in deep depression after Sati’s death and was disconnected from the worldly happenings, Lord Kaamadeva shot a love arrow on him.
-The raged Shiva burnt Kaamadeva into ashes, though he later revived him on Rati- Kaamadeva’s wife’s request.
+When Lord Shiva was in a deep depression after Sati’s death and was disconnected from the worldly happenings, Lord Kamadeva shot a love arrow on him.
+The raged Shiva burnt Kamadeva into ashes, though he later revived him on Rati- Kaamadeva’s wife’s request.

 There was once an ogress in the kingdom of Raghu who used to eat children.
 She was made to flee away by a group of boys celebrating noisily and chanting mantras around the fire.
 From this legend comes the ritual of putting a bonfire in the evening of Holi.
 It is believed that the bonfire will chase away all the negative energies around.

 Lord Krishna’s devil uncle ‘Kansa’ sent Pootana a female demon to kill the baby Krishna.
 She went forward to feed the baby milk from her breasts which had poison in it.
 Krishna - the clever baby, started sucking the blood out of her, revealing and then killing her.